File and Directory Entries API

 The readEntries(successCallback, errorCallback) method steps are:

-1. If this's reading flag is set, queue a task to invoke errorCallback with a newly created "InvalidStateError" DOMException, and terminate these steps.
+1. If this's reading flag is true, queue a task to invoke errorCallback with a newly created "InvalidStateError" DOMException, and abort these steps.

-2. If this's reader error is not null, queue a task to invoke errorCallback (if given) with reader error, and terminate these steps.
+2. If this's reader error is not null, queue a task to invoke errorCallback (if given) with reader error, and abort these steps.

-3. If this's done flag is set, queue a task to invoke successCallback with an empty sequence and terminate these steps.
+3. If this's done flag is true, queue a task to invoke successCallback with an empty sequence and abort these steps.

-1. Let dir be the result of running the steps to evaluate a path with this's root and full path.
+1. Let dir be the result of evaluating a path with this's entry's root and full path.

 3. Set this's directory to dir.